This post may contain affiliate links. Please read our disclosure policy.

 I’ve had the idea for this recipe in my head for so long and it turned out even better than I expected.
 I basically mashed together 2 of my viral recipes: marry me beans + my tofu pasta sauce that used silken tofu instead of cream.
 It’s delicious!

 I also love how incredibly high-protein this is with lots of protein coming from both the beans + the tofu.
-Not too bad for a vegetarian dish :)
+Not too bad for a vegetarian meal :)

 High-Protein Marry Me Butter Beans